daesavellano/cmpsc_allegheny/README.md

-# CMPSC100
+# Spring 2022

-These are my Computer Science notes
+These are my notes for Spring 2022.
+The classes I'm taking include the following:
+* <b>CMPSC 100</b>: Computational Expression
+* BIO 220
+* CHEM 122
+* FS 102 14